cocoltre/cocoltre.github.io/postlevel.md

 ### Takeaways we keep to build our final recipe !

-- A REMPLIR QUAND PAGE TERMINEE
+- Bursty posts have **distinct lexical “signatures”** (specific words/topics recur in burst cases).
+- A compact set of **semantic + linguistic features** is enough to capture most of the signal.
+- **Forward-selected top-20 features** performs almost as well as using all 86 → strong dimensionality reduction.
+- **XGBoost** is the most consistent model across subsets; **PR-AUC** is the most relevant metric under heavy imbalance.

-These features are retained for downstream burst prediction models.
+These 20 features are retained for our burst prediction model.

+We're close to the end now, ready to test the model?

 <hr>